Computer-Graphics-And-Pretty-Pictures/Procedural-Generation/README.md

 [<img src="https://i.imgur.com/KPtdqhl.png">](https://www.shadertoy.com/view/MsVXWW)

 Procedural generation can be used for a lot more than just visual effects.
 Here is an example of randomly generated music, using some of the same principals.
+Every measure, a random root note from a scale is selected, and then a chord configuration is created based on that root.
+A melody is created at every eight note by randomly selecting from one of the following: A: random note on the scale, B: ascending scale, C: descending scale, D: the root, E: a note from the chord other than the root.
+The result is a surprisingly natural sounding song.

 [<img src="https://i.imgur.com/dE6FAjs.png">](https://www.shadertoy.com/view/ldXBzH)

+This is only scratching the surface!
+Writing generative programs is like meta-creativity- telling the machine which parameters can vary and in what ways allows it to generate unlimited "original" content.
+It's definitely worth the careful tuning it can require!